earth-system-radiation/pyRTE-RRTMGP/docs/source/explanation/usage.md

 # Basic Usage

-This section provides a brief overview of how to use `pyrte_rrtmgp` with Python.
+This section provides a brief overview of how to use the pyRTE-RRTMGP package.

 ## RRTMGP and RTE